fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 Finally, on `line 7`, we pass the local variable `n` as an argument to the `puts` method, which will output the string object `'10'` (no reassignment occurs in the block scope due to variable shadowing) and return `nil` (the `puts` method always returns `nil`).

-*What does the following code return?
+*11) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 animal = ​"dog"